nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 Why the list is empty.

 A FHIR code of `No Content Recorded` **SHALL** be used if a query returns no results to enter into a list.
-In this case the 'note' field **SHALL** be populated with the text 'Information not available'.
+In this case, the 'note' field **SHALL** be populated with the text 'Information not available'.

 <h2 style="color:#ED1951;">List elements <b>not in use</b></h2>